-The top 10 reasons people borrow money share something in common – they rarely cost more than a few hundred pounds.
-They can cost sometimes as little as £80.
+The top 10 reasons people borrow money share something in common – they rarely need something that costs more than a few hundred pounds.
+The little loans they take can sometimes be as small as £80.

 So, if you’re looking to borrow between £80 and £2000, where are the best places to look?